typpo/textbelt/README.md

 ### TextBelt
-TextBelt (http://textbelt.com) is a texting API that uses carrier-specific gateways to deliver your text messages for free.
-This is nice for a low-cost texting app or testing without running down your Twilio balance.
-Over 100k texts have been sent via Textbelt.
+TextBelt (http://textbelt.com) is an outgoing SMS API that uses carrier-specific gateways to deliver your text messages for free, and without ads.
+The service is fairly reliable and has sent over 100,000 texts.

 Send a text with a simple POST request: